davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-03-06-htb-passage.md

 If you want to truly get root and an interactive shell there are some possibilities that we must try:

-- Obtain a copy of `/etc/shadow`, unshadow it and ckack the passwords using John or Hashcat, which didn't worked for me with the dictionaries used;
+- Obtain a copy of `/etc/shadow`, unshadow it and crack the passwords using John or Hashcat, which didn't worked for me with the dictionaries used;
 - Verify the existence of  `id_rsa` file inside root profile, as well as the presence of it in the **authorized_keys**, which was the option we had success as below and obtained the root flag:

 ```bash